Bat frequently asked questions

 If you believe a possible bat-human or bat-pet interaction has occurred, please visit this CDC webpage – Coming in contact with bats.

 - Bats are roosting under my eaves at night and leaving guano.
 Is there a way to discourage them?

 Bats leave their day roost each night in the summer to forage for insects.
 After feeding for several hours, they use warm, protected areas to rest and digest for some time before foraging again.
 These temporary roosts are called night-roosts.
 Unfortunately, it is difficult to exclude bats from these areas because there is no small opening where the bats come and go.
 A number of deterrents can be tried to discourage bats from roosting in the area.
-See page 6 of Bat Conservation International's exclusion guidelines.
+See Bat Conservation International [exit DNR] for more information.
 Pet-repellents, balloons, fans or bright lights may be tried provided they are installed when the bats are not present.

 Any attempts to discourage the bats must not cause harm or death of the bats.

 - I found a dead bat, do you want to know?

 Yes, dead or sick bat reports help the Wisconsin DNR bat program track population trends in bats.
 The bat program coordinates a sick/dead bat reporting system where we are automatically alerted to submitted reports.
 Report a sick or dead bat